raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 ### Continually check the temperature

 At the moment your lock will only check the temperature once.
-The next part of your lock program is to repeatedly check the temperature until it reaches, or is close to, the target temperature.
+The next part of your lock program needs to repeatedly check the temperature until it reaches, or is close to, the target temperature.

 You can use the `abs()` function to find out how big the difference between the current temperature and the target temperature is, ignoring whether the difference is positive or negative.